Skip to main content

 Trigger setup

-Using shared mailboxes in the SOP
+Using shared mailboxes in the AOP

 Key Benefits